pypa/wheel/docs/index.rst

 -------------------------------------------------

 Several open source licenses require the license text to be included in every distributable artifact of the project.
-Currently, the only way to to do this with "wheel" is to specify the ``license_file`` key in the ``[metadata]`` section of the project's ``setup.cfg``:
+Currently, the only way to do this with "wheel" is to specify the ``license_file`` key in the ``[metadata]`` section of the project's ``setup.cfg``: